ArtKop/AcoBotWebVersion/readme.md

   <div id="Object manipulation"></div>

-- Object manipulation: The motion of the particles on the plate can be controlled by repeatedly measuring their position and by using the established model to choose the frequency of the signal that moves the particles towards the desired direction.
+- Object manipulation: The motion of the particles on the plate can be controlled by repeatedly measuring their position and by using the established model to choose the frequency of the signal that moves the particles in the desired direction.

   <br />
   <div align="center">